ubikorp/astro-lacking/src/content/post/mixtapes/2024-09-26-0258-finger-in-your-eye.md

   song: Bangs
   artist: Amy Rigby
   artist_slug: amy-rigby
-  album: Hang in There with Me
-  time: '03:32'
   notes: Not the TMBG song
 - sequence: 8
   song: You And Me
   artist: The Molochs
   artist_slug: molochs
-  album: America’s Velvet Glory
-  time: '03:09'
   notes: The both of us
 - sequence: 9
   song: Be Mine
   artist: Cagney & Lacee
   artist_slug: cagney-lacee
-  album: Six Feet of Chain
-  time: '04:54'
   notes: Originally from Martin Rev
 - sequence: 10
   song: BREAK